A Series Of Landmark Prohibited Transaction Cases, Part Three: The Kellermans

-If you’ve read parts 1 and 2, get ready for something completely different!
+If you’ve read parts 1 and 2, get ready for something completely different.
 The case we’re going to go over today is about bankruptcy, something I hope you never go through!

-Kellermans Filing For Bankruptcy
+The Beginning: The Kellermans File For Bankruptcy

 The Kellermans, for whatever reason, decided to file for voluntary Chapter 11 bankruptcy.
 Prior to filing for bankruptcy, Barry Kellerman created an IRA, which as of October 27, 2008, had a reported value of $252,112.67.

 The named administrator of the IRA is Entrust Mid South LLC.
 The IRA is Self-Directed by Barry Kellerman, who made all of the decisions related to the issues raised in the objections.

 At the start of their case, the Kellermans valued their IRA at $180,000.00 and claimed the entire fund as exempt under the Bankruptcy Act.

 The trustee in the bankruptcy case against the Kellermans objected to the Kellermans’ claimed exemption in the IRA on the basis that it was no longer exempt from taxation as of the commencement of the case and is not eligible for exemption.

 The trustee alleged that the IRA lost its exempt status in 2007 because Barry Kellerman directed the IRA to engage in prohibited transactions involving disqualified persons.